kenakofer/hymnsinger/docs/contributing.md

 ### Audio playback

-If you want to _hear_ the music, you will need to install a program to play `.midi` files:
+If you want to _hear_ the music, you will need to install a program to play (synthesize) `.midi` files:
  - Linux instructions: <https://github.com/frescobaldi/frescobaldi/wiki/MIDI-playback-on-Linux>
  - Mac instructions: <https://github.com/frescobaldi/frescobaldi/wiki/MIDI-playback-on-Mac-OS-X>
+ - Windows actually has a built-in midi synthesizer that I think is just running all the time?
+You just need to select it.

 Then, with the synthesizer application running, go into Frescobaldi's settings and change the MIDI output device to the synthesizer.